The objects from Borneo in the Francke Foundations' Cabinet of Artefacts and Natural Curiosities

 The project will deal with a variety of topics: Analysis of the provenances and acquisition circumstances of the objects, contexts and meanings in the societies of origin as well as cultural-historical classifications, comparative objects and museum medialization possibilities, post-colonial interpretations and much more.
 The thematic fields describe the broad radius of the project.
 An important point is also the comparative horizon - which objects from Borneo still exist today in German ethnographic collections, with which provenances, how are they researched and presented and what contacts exist with researchers on Borneo and what challenges are associated with this.

-The kick-off workshop will bring together experts from the Stiftung Schloss Friedenstein (Gotha), the Weltkulturen Museum (Frankfurt am Main), the Archiv- und Museumsstiftung der Vereinten Evangelischen Mission (Wuppertal), the Fernuniversität Hagen and various research institutions in Halle for an initial exchange.
+The kick-off workshop brought together experts from the Stiftung Schloss Friedenstein (Gotha), the Weltkulturen Museum (Frankfurt am Main), the Archiv- und Museumsstiftung der Vereinten Evangelischen Mission (Wuppertal), the Fernuniversität Hagen and various research institutions in Halle for an initial exchange.

 Concept and management